 Our existential fear of death should drive us on a journey of inner discovery.
 Unfortunately, many people fall for the counterfeit answer from religion.
 It comes in the form of Afterlife beliefs.
 Now, we fear the loss of life and our place in the afterlife.
 Will it be an eternity in heaven or hell?
 No matter which religion you pick, you will be wrong.
 Those who believe in other faiths think you are wrong.
 We are all going to in someone else’s religion.

 Fear is a trigger.
 Fear engages our primitive brain, which activates our fight, flight, or freeze response.
-It helped us survive by reacting in the wild, but this tactic is counterproductive when we need to think about the best answer.
+It helped us survive by reacting in the wild, but this tactic is counterproductive when we think about the best answer.
 Belief cannot overcome fear.
 Belief is another name for denial.

 It requires the denial of any information that doesn’t fit within the mythology.
 So blind faith cannot overcome fear.
 Instead, it provides a counterfeit answer, substitutes another “fear,” or denies facts that contradict the answer.
 Belief in fairytales, folklore, or mythology results in the following rejections and substitutions:

 Deny and Substitute